Abdirizaks/tech-test-dotnet/README.md

-### Test Description
-In the 'PaymentService.cs' file you will find a method for making a payment.
-At a high level the steps for making a payment are:
+# Zak Ismail's Refactor

+## Confirmed Functionalities
- - Lookup the account the payment is being made from
+ - [x] Lookup the account the payment is being made from
- - Check the account is in a valid state to make the payment
+ - [x] Check the account is in a valid state to make the payment
- - Deduct the payment amount from the account's balance and update the account in the database
+ - [x] Deduct the payment amount from the account's balance and update the account in the database

-What we’d like you to do is refactor the code with the following things in mind:
+## Refactored With The Following In Mind
- - Adherence to SOLID principals
+ - [x] Adherence to SOLID principals
- - Testability
+ - [x] Testability
- - Readability
+ - [x] Readability

-We’d also like you to add some unit tests to the ClearBank.DeveloperTest.Tests project to show how you would test the code that you’ve produced.
-The only specific ‘rules’ are:
+## Verified Outcomes

- - The solution should build.
+ - [x] The solution builds.
- - The tests should all pass.
+ - [x] Tests alinged with business logic all pass.
- - You should not change the method signature of the MakePayment method.
+ - [x] Unchanged method signature of the MakePayment method.

-You are free to use any frameworks/NuGet packages that you see fit.

-You should plan to spend around 1 to 3 hours to complete the exercise.
+## Changes
+`AccountDataStore` and `BackupDataStore` were not test friendly.
+- [x] Added `IDataStore` which helped with returning mocks in unit tests.

+Made use of Factory Pattern so the right data store is selected.
+- [x] Added `IDataStoreFactory`.

+Introduced a validator as the payment service did not need to include validation logic (*S*OLID).
+- [x] Added `IPaymentValidator`.

+Separated the data store from the payment service (*S*OLID).
+- [x] Added `IAccountDataStoreService`.

+- Added unit tests to validate business logic.
+- [x] Added `AccountDataStoreServiceTests`, `PaymentServiceTests` and `PaymentValidatorTests`.

+## If I Had More Time
+1. I would have separated the validation logics into what pertains to each PaymentScheme.
+Why ? because this would more readable and result in a cleaner test class.

+2. I would written tests for `DataStoreFactory` to ensure the right datastore is being picked based on config value.

+Yours Truly,
+~~Ariana Grande~~ Zak Ismail